Gustavo Fares (American, b. Argentina 1957) is an artist, critic, and curator.

 In his works, Fares uses traditional materials, such as oil and acrylic on canvas and paper, as well as computer generated images and collages.
 His visual interests include the exploration of imagery linked to visual spaces as they relate to language structures.

-Fares is represented by Marzén/Integrated Art Group in Madison, WI.
+Fares is represented by Marzén/Integrated Art Group in Madison, WI, and by Avenue Art in Appleton and Sturgeon Bay, WI.